saltstack/salt/doc/topics/installation/index.rst

 The script should also make it simple to install a salt master, if desired.

-Currently the install script supports:
+Currently the install script has been tested to work on:

 * Ubuntu 10.x/11.x/12.x
 * Debian 6.x
+* RHEL 6.3
 * CentOS 6.3
 * Fedora
 * Arch